What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 • Avoid archiving emails as PST files and backing them up onto a hard drive, as PST files are not tamper-proof, are prone to corruption, are device-specific and can be used to circumvent retention policies.

-• Don’t stop at just email — investing in an all-in-one archiving platform enables you to archive other electronic communications, such as text messages and social media comments, using the same solution.
+• Don’t stop at email — investing in an all-in-one archiving platform enables you to archive other electronic communications, such as text messages and social media comments, using the same solution.

-For more information about any of these email archiving best practices, we encourage you to read our complete blog post on the subject.
+For more information about any of these email archiving best practices, we encourage you to read our blog post on the subject.

 Avatar photo